Amol-Soneji/My-Java-rep/README.md

 # My-Java-rep
-java repository of some small stuff.
+Java repository of some stuff.